Astronomy API: Get Sunrise, Sunset & Solar Position Data Now

 Response status codes and error handling

-200 OK: Success: response contains astronomy data.
+200 OK: Success.
+The response contains astronomy data for the specified coordinates.

 404 Not Found: Wrong endpoint path.
+Verify your URL structure against the documentation.

 Smart home and IoT